 The first step in the accreditation process is to establish membership with AACSB.
-To apply for membership, please complete our membership application, then email the completed and signed application to email@example.com for processing.
+To apply for membership, please complete our online membership application..
 Additional details about membership are available at aacsb.edu/membership/educational.
 The AACSB membership team can be reached at [email protected].

 Once membership is established, a school should familiarize its faculty and administration with the AACSB accreditation standards and the accreditation journey.
 To proceed into the accreditation process, the next step is to submit an eligibility application.
 Details on how to submit the eligibility application are available at aacsb.edu/accreditation/resources/business/eligibility-and-application.